lechmazur/buyout_game/README.md

 1. Placement and wealth can diverge.
 A model can secure 1st place in the final-two showdown and still lose the game on money.
 2. Wealth is the actual incentive surface of the game.
 Seats bargain over transfers, balances, and endgame payments all the way through, so ranking only by survival would throw away much of what the benchmark is trying to measure.
+3. Raw coin totals are not directly comparable across different prize ladders and starting-balance scenarios.
+The canonical board therefore uses wealth-derived pairwise / partial-score outcomes rather than simply ranking models by average final coins.
-3. Mirrored 2-game match packs reduce seat and scenario artifacts.
+4. Mirrored 2-game match packs reduce seat and scenario artifacts.
 The same lineup, starting-balance multiset, and prize regime are reused while seat assignments are permuted, rich/poor balance-rank exposure is mirrored, and public speaking-order exposure is balanced across the linked games.

 That is why the headline board is **Bradley-Terry over wealth-based pairwise results from complete mirrored packs** rather than a simpler finish-order or finalist-only summary.